NanjinZeng/NanjinZeng.github.io/_posts/2019-04-11-K-Nearest-Neighbor-Classifier-in-Stata15.md

 From this table, it reveals that the error is not so small.
 We make 205 false-negative prediction and 50 false-positive predictions on the trainning data.
 In this case, false-negative result is critical because it means that we give credit to someone who finally defaulted.
 However, this result is on the trainning data.
 We should combine this idea with other method like cross-validation to evaluate the validity of our classifier.

-4 Some notices using K-Nearest Neighbor classifier		{#conclusion}
+4.Some notices using K-Nearest Neighbor classifier		{#conclusion}
 ====================================
 From the example, we can feel some drawbacks in our "simple" K-nearest Neighbor classifier we need to notice.